zhanymkanov/fastapi-best-practices/README.md

 isort src tests --profile black black src tests
 ```
-### Bonus Section.
+### Bonus Section
-Some very kind people shared their experience and best practices that are definitely worth reading.
+Some very kind people shared their own experience and best practices that are definitely worth reading.
 Check them out at [issues](https://github.com/zhanymkanov/fastapi-best-practices/issues) section of the project.

 For instance, [lowercase00](https://github.com/zhanymkanov/fastapi-best-practices/issues/4)
-has shared their best practices working with permissions & auth, class-based services & views,
+has described in details their best practices working with permissions & auth, class-based services & views,
 task queues, custom response serializers, configuration with dynaconf, etc.

+If you have something to share about your experience working with FastAPI, whether it's good or bad,
+you are very welcome to create a new issue.
+It is our pleasure to read it.